DataBiosphere/data-explorer/README.md

 Explorer.
 Choose a project where you have at least Project Editor permissions.
 * TODO(melissachang): Add instructions for creating bucket in the project specified in `deploy.json`.
+* The Export to Saturn feature creates a signed URL, which requires a service account private key.
+Follow these instructions (["Generate a new private key"](https://cloud.google.com/storage/docs/access-control/create-signed-urls-program#signing-language)) to create the private key.
+Select the App Engine default service account.
+Store the key in `api/data_explorer/private-key.json`.

 ### Testing